buntine/SwervinMervin/README.md

 ### Credits

-  * Jake at codeincomplete.com and Lou at extentofthejam.com for their fantastic articles on the subject.
+  * [Jake at codeincomplete.com](http://codeincomplete.com/) and [Lou at extentofthejam.com](http://extentofthejam.com/) for their fantastic articles on the subject.
   * My beautiful girlfriend, Mel, for all of the original pixel art.
   * LazerHawk and Miami Nights 1984 for the music.
-  * Out Run (1986) for letting me steal some sprites.
+  * Out Run (1986) for "letting me" use some sprites.
   * Jim Gillette and Cary-Hiroyuki Tagawa for the sound bites.

 ### TODO